harryw1248/cpAI_EECS_498/backend/README.md

 ### Prepare a zip to upload to Elastic Beanstalk

-_It's really important that run `zip.sh` wihin your python environment so that requirements.txt (which lists required Python packages/dependencies) is properly generated_
+_It's really important that you run `zip.sh` wihin your python environment so that requirements.txt (which lists required Python packages/dependencies) is properly generated_

 ```sh
 > source env/bin/activate